Cloud routers

 - Click Save.

-Cloud firewall rules will no longer apply - all inbound and outbound traffic that passes through the cloud router port will be allowed.
+Cloud firewall rules will stop applying — all incoming and outgoing traffic passing through the cloud router port will be permitted.

 Control panel